MikhailZoline/2D-Bounce/README.md

 It is necessary to do the same for the second particle.
 Finally the direction of movement is given with launching gesture with one finger.
 Also, double-tap may be used to pause or resume animation.
+The main loop of collision detection is scheduled at an arbitrary rate of 30 frames per second to be visibly acceptable.
+When the particles collide I launch a keyframe animation of the color change of the particles.